Green Card through Marriage

 Attorney Lown will accompany you to the immigration interview.

-Attorney Lown is permitted to attend the interview and Attorney Lown is able to monitor this process.
+Attorney Lown will attend the interview and monitor this process.

 Every case is different and you should consult with an attorney before filing any petitions with the US government.
 There are penalties for filing a false or frivolous petition and your application may be denied.
 Individuals who are out of status, may have violated an immigration law or have been arrested should also consult with a lawyer.